Tarte’s Shape Tape Foundation Fails the Diverse Shade Range Test

 MORE: 15 Black-Owned Brands That Cater to Textured Hair

-At the end of the day, the shade range doesn’t do anyone justice, but at least we have people standing up and not accepting the beauty industry’s old ways of prioritizing lighter skin tones.
+At the end of the day, neither of these mess-ups are acceptable, but at least we have people standing up and not accepting the industry’s old ways of prioritizing unrealistic beauty standards.
 This outrage is a step forward, and hopefully, it’s a resounding message for brands to always be inclusive.